300: No Such Thing As Swimming In The Sky

 So there was a woman called Jean Briggs, who was an anthropologist in the 1960s, who lived with the Inuits in Alaska and wrote down a lot of what they were like and followed them for many years and discovered that they never got angry.

+So, this was this, and it was extraordinary.
 If anything went wrong, they would stay totally calm.

-They just say, we had better make a new one now.
+And no one flinches.
+They just say, We had better make a new one now.

 But not like a creepy zombie, like a normal person.

-Do they do it through gritted teeth?
+Wow.
+Do they do it through grit?
+We better make, like, is it gritted teeth or no gritted teeth?
+Wow.

 Totally calm.